alvacat/careers-30-second-elevator-pitch/README.md

 As you begin drafting your elevator pitch, here are a few things to focus on:

 * Your background; including the technical aspects of your background where applicable
-* Your transition into code; highlighting why you love code
+* Your transition into your field of study; highlighting why you love it
 * What value you bring
 * What you're building

 You’re building a story arc here.
 You need a narrative that a person can follow.
 It can start with your education and flow chronologically to present day or it can start with where you are now and what you’re working on, then go into your past a bit and connect the dots.
 Either way, you’re likely to wrap up with your current professional interests and where you want to take your skills next.
-Here’s an example:
+Here’s an example (that happens to be developer focused, but the structure of which is adaptable to any field):

->“I’m a programmer and recovering attorney.
+>*“I’m a programmer and recovering attorney.
 I’m just about to wrap up my training at Flatiron School and I’m excited to combine my years of experience negotiating contracts and working with clients with my new expertise in Ruby on Rails and JavaScript to a new opportunity as a developer.
 I’m working on a small front end project for a startup that connects users to standard legal contracts that they can customize to their needs.
-So far, it’s been a neat combination of my skills and interests and I’d like to find similar opportunities in my next gig.”
+So far, it’s been a neat combination of my skills and interests and I’d like to find similar opportunities in my next gig.” *

 If you're looking for inspiration, here are a few questions to ask yourself:

 * What am I good at?
 * What problems have I solved?
-* Why do I want to be a developer?
+* Why do I want to be a [developer/data scientist, etc.]?
-* What was my first exposure to code?
+* What was my first exposure to [code/big data, etc.]?
 * What am I passionate about?
-* What was my ‘AHA’ moment to pivot into programming?
+* What was my ‘AHA’ moment to pivot into my new field of study?

 **As tempting as it might be to write a script and memorize it, don’t.** You want to avoid sounding too rehearsed.
 Draft a few key points that you always want to cover in your pitch and include them in whatever pitch you give (adapted appropriately to your audience, of course - i.e. a technical hiring manager vs. an HR representative).
 It won’t feel perfect every time, and that’s okay.
 It’s better to forget a part of your pitch than to sound like a robot.

 **Avoid rambling or getting too personal.** Especially when someone says something as broad as, “Tell me about yourself,” it's easy to start talking about where you were born, where you went to high school, followed by some other personal story that has you babbling on for five minutes.
 If you’ve already thought about the relevant skills and professional experiences you want to highlight, you won’t be caught off guard by something like this and accidentally start talking about your cat.

 **Speak from the heart; never read straight off a screen, notes, etc.** The very worst thing you can do when you meet someone for the first time is to sound robotic and impersonal.
 This is true, whether you are speaking face to face in person, on the phone, via video chat, or any other medium.
-Given that you will want to customize your pitch each and every time based on your audience and what is relevant to them in that moment so you an best engage with them (we cover this in more detail in Know Your Audience below), it is critical that you build the skills and confidence in articulating a personalized pitch in the moment, as needed.
+Given that you will want to customize your pitch each and every time based on your audience and what is relevant to them in that moment so you can best engage with them (we cover this in more detail in Know Your Audience below), it is critical that you build the skills and confidence in articulating a personalized pitch in the moment, as needed.

 ## Cues to Launch Your Pitch